scobru/buidllib/README.md

 - **Factory:** A contract that enables creating new contracts from a template contract.
 - **FactoryOwnable:** An extension of Factory that enforces that only the contract owner can create new contracts.
+- **FactoryFixedFee:** An extension of Factory that enforces a fixed fee for creating new contracts.

 ## Installation